AdelSiddiquei/blackjack-game/README.md

 # blackjack-game
 This is a Blackjack game coded in Python.
-Made of 4 classes Card, Deck, Hand and Game.
-The first 3 are used to represent the cards, deck and hands in a real blackjack game whilst the Game class controls the gameplay itself.
+Made of 4 classes `Card`, `Deck`, `Hand` and `Game`.
+The first 3 are used to represent the cards, deck and hands in a real blackjack game whilst the `Game` class controls the gameplay itself.

 ## Features
 Currently it is 1 player vs the dealer playing a standard game of casino blackjack from a single deck.

 ## Instalation
 This package comes with a variety of options for environment management.
 Installation instructions using Conda, Venv and Docker are below.
-Please use whichever is most convenient for you.
+After cloning the repo, please use whichever is most convenient for you.
 ### Conda
 Run
 ```bash